 Consider what sort of role you want your party to play.
 Do you expect them to help with the prep for the wedding day, shop with you for your day-of attire, or attend all of your pre-wedding festivities?
 Or is it just enough for them to wear what you picked out and show up on the day of the wedding?

 If you want a very involved wedding party, it would be beneficial to consider their lives and hectic schedules.
 You don't want to set yourself up for disappointment.
 We suggest being open with the people you choose.
 Let them know what you and your partner will be needing their help with, or what you would like them to do or attend.
 Perhaps, don't expect all events to be done as a whole group, but break up the duties among selected people.
 If someone on your list is already known as being unreliable and, in harsher terms, selfish, they may not be the best pick for you.

 Choose responsible honors

 As listed above, it is important to let these honorees know what you expect from them and the duties you would like for them to help out on.
-Additionally, these people will also be the people responsible for planning your bachelor and bachelorette parties; make sure they know what YOU want or you will end up getting a party they plan with only their interest in mind.
+Additionally, these people will also be the people responsible for planning your bachelor and bachelorette parties.
+Do make sure they know what YOU want or you will end up getting a party they plan with only their interest in mind.